Your college years might be behind you, but what about your dorm furniture?

 Look for pieces made of solid wood and consider higher-end retailers like West Elm or Anthropologie.
 If you are on a budget, you can find great bargains on good pieces of vintage or antique furniture at thrift stores and flea markets.
+Or, you can test your hand at a DIY project.
 The good news is that mid-century modern is all the rage, so incorporating some older pieces of furniture will definitely up your apartment game.

 Stock Up on Everything

 There is no experience that will make you feel like you are “adulting” more than opening your bathroom cabinet to see it is stocked with no less than 24 rolls of toilet paper.
 A true grown-up apartment is stocked up with all the necessities at all times.

 Now is the time to join Costco or Amazon Prime so that you can supply your home base.
 In addition to toilet paper, keep a steady supply of paper towels, hand soap, laundry detergent, dish detergent, and tissues.
 You should also stock up on bottled water, snacks and other beverages for your guests.

 Dress Up Your Windows